necst/trilli/README.md

 - OpenCV 3.0.0 - static library
 - Python 3.8
 - GCC 7.3.1
+- OS: CentOS Linux release 7.9.2009 (Core)

+*Note: [NOT TESTED] As we do not use any OS-specific feature, different Linux-based OS versions may work as well.*

 ## Code overview
 - `3DIRG_application/`: complete registration framework